Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

+instead of \eqref{eqn:lee-rom-ode}.
+However, computing $\mathrm{D}\vec \phi(\vec \phi^\dagger (\,\cdot\,))$ can be expensive and the precise satisfaction of the left-inverse property is a crucial prerequisite of this method. }

+{Despite their intuitive structure and popularity in recent years, standard dense AENs suffer from limited applicability, poor scaling in the number of parameters and training costs, expensive model evaluation, moderate accuracy, and potential singularity issues.
+We discuss these challenges next.} {First}, the simultaneous strength and weakness of AENs is their feedforward structure, which renders AENs conceptually and numerically simple to deal with.
+However, some manifolds cannot be globally represented by a single parameterization/decoder as provided by an AEN.
+Consequently, AENs may not be applicable to some problems.
+On the positive side, the slow manifold is represented by a feedforward structure rather than by a set of implicit equations{, see \eqref{eq:rom-manifold}}.

+{A second issue is that very high $n_x$ and $n_z$ cause an explosion in the parameters of dense encoder and decoder networks, resulting in intractable training and model evaluation.
+Additionally, embedding} {an AEN into a ROM} increases the number of {floating point operations of model evaluation} considerably.
+For spatially distributed systems, computational improvements can be achieved by using convolutional instead of fully connected AENs \cite{Fresca.2022,Romor.2023}. {Moreover, there exist more parameter-efficient approaches to realize the autoencoder structure, \eg, polynomials with compressed tensor coefficients have linear complexity scaling \cite{Grasedyck.2013,Szalai.2023}.
+On the other hand, we remark that the FOM equations, $\vec f$ in \eqref{eqn:lee-rom}, are often already computationally expensive, necessitating a hyperreduction step in any case.
+Then, the AEN evaluation costs are secondary as the right-hand side of \eqref{eqn:lee-rom-ode} will be ultimately replaced by a cheaper function. }

+To improve ROM accuracy, the standard AEN training problem may be extended by {a robustness loss \cite{Zhou.2017b} as well as} a velocity loss \cite{Otto.2023}{, which} we regard as a step towards physics-informed model reduction. {Furthermore, a standard AEN often faces injection errors, \ie, violating the identity $\vec \varphi \circ \vec \varphi^\dagger = \mathbf{id}$ or equivalently $\vec \varphi^\dagger \circ \vec \varphi \circ \vec \varphi^\dagger \circ \vec \varphi = \vec \varphi^\dagger \circ \vec \varphi$ (idempotence).
+This identity can be included into the training problem \cite{Szalai.2023} or enforced structurally \cite{Otto.2023}.
+Moreover, learning an invariant foliation instead of a single manifold may increase accuracy of the reduced space \cite{Szalai.2020,Szalai.2023}.}

+{The AEN-based manifold-Galerkin method is sensitive to ill-conditioning of the Jacobian $\mathrm D \vec \phi^\dagger(\,\cdot\,)$.
+Unfortunately, the Jacobian from a standard AEN training may be arbitrarily ill-conditioned.
+However, conditioning issues can be addressed by including a rank loss \cite{Nazari.2023} in the training or employing an invertible network structure possessing an exact (full-rank) Jacobian left-inverse \cite{Otto.2023}.}

-We are particularly interested in systems with input.
-Although \cite{Kashima.2016,Lee.2020, Otto.2023} consider input-affine or parametric systems, these works do not account for the effect of inputs or parameters on the slow manifold, cf.~\cref{eq:slow-manifold-u}.
+Herein, we are particularly interested in systems with input.
+Although \cite{Lee.2020,Otto.2023} consider input-affine or parametric systems, these works do not account for the effect of inputs or parameters on the slow manifold, {\cf}~\eqref{eq:slow-manifold-u}.
 Instead, a trivial bundle $\set M = \set M_{\set X} \times \set U$ is constructed.
-However, we expect this simplification to demand an unnecessarily high-dimensional slow manifold.
-Consequently, we employ the concepts from \Cref{sec:mor-problem} to propose a respective extension below.
+However, we expect this simplification to demand an unnecessarily high-dimensional slow manifold {for some systems}.
+Consequently, we employ the concepts from Section \ref{sec:mor-problem} to propose a respective extension below.